 Dr. Walden performs low volume liposuction, a more conservative surgery that extracts small, localized fatty deposits for a more refined shape.

 The Liposuction Procedure

-Dr. Lao performs conservative liposuction in our Manhattan office utilizing a local anesthetic and mild oral sedative.
+Dr. Walden performs conservative liposuction in our Manhattan office utilizing a local anesthetic and mild oral sedative.
 After injecting the anesthetic into the treatment area, a tiny incision is made.
 A cannula is inserted through the incision and is gently moved back and forth while consistent suction occurs.
 Fat cells are extracted through the cannula into a storage reservoir.
 After the desired amount of fat has been removed, a stitch may be placed to close the incision.